- Pagina principale

 - -

 The purpose of this metronome is to eventually eliminate the need for itself.
 The goal, of course, is to master the exercises without the help of an electronic aid.
-But until then, this tool might offer some help.
-Please keep in mind though that the primary function of the k-metronome is to facilitate the application of Karnatic (South-Indian) rhythmic principles to Western music.
+Until then, this tool may offer some support.
+Please keep in mind, however, that the primary function of the k-metronome is to facilitate the application of Karnatic (South Indian) rhythmic principles to Western music.

 # Features